n-mounier/bGWAS/README.md

 -   **SignificantSNPs.csv** - contains BF and p-values estimated for a subset of SNPs

--> Further description of the files
+-> Further description of the files will be added soon.

 ## Runtime